dspinellis/git-issue/README.md

 Currently the first priority is to increase the system's portability.
 Before working on a new feature please look at open issues, and if no corresponding issue is open, create one to claim priority over the task.
+Issues are managed with gi through the [gi-issues](git@github.com:dspinellis/gi-issues.git) repo.

 ## Example session
 ```